Friday Night Lights (TV series): Cast and characters

 Because of Street's injury, sophomore Matt Saracen (Zach Gilford), who is quiet and reserved, becomes the Panthers' starting quarterback.
 He is in love with Julie and the two eventually start a relationship which lasts on-and-off the whole series.
 Saracen's father is deployed in Iraq, making him the sole caretaker for his grandmother Lorraine Saracen (Louanne Stephens).
 Saracen receives little help, except from his best friend Landry Clarke (Jesse Plemons).
 Star running back Brian "Smash" Williams (Gaius Charles) works to get a college football scholarship.
 Fullback Tim Riggins (Taylor Kitsch) struggles with alcoholism and complicated family problems.
 His older brother Billy Riggins (Derek Phillips), while not his legal guardian, serves as Tim's caretaker.
 Tyra Collette (Adrianne Palicki) stars as a town vixen who wants to leave Dillon for a better life.
 Initially involved with Riggins, Tyra eventually develops a complicated relationship with Landry.

 The fourth and fifth seasons shift focus to the East Dillon Lions, now coached by Eric Taylor.
 The fourth season introduces several new characters, including Vince Howard (Michael B. Jordan), a talented athlete who has never played football before, but he rises to stardom as the team's quarterback.
 Luke Cafferty (Matt Lauria) is a running back who becomes romantically involved with Becky Sproles (Madison Burge), a hopeful beauty-queen who has complicated family issues; Becky also develops a deep bond with Riggins.
 Jess Merriweather (Jurnee Smollett) is also an East Dillon student who shows aspirations of being a football coach; while working at her father's restaurant, she cares for her three younger brothers and briefly dates Landry before starting a relationship with Vince.
 Hastings Ruckle (Grey Damon) is introduced in the fifth season as a basketball player turned football player, who serves as a receiver for the Lions.

 Plot

 Season one

 Season one revolves around two main events: Coach Eric Taylor beginning as head coach and the injury and paralysis of star quarterback Jason Street in the first game of the season.
 Coach Taylor's career depends on his ability to get the Dillon Panthers to the state championship, despite the loss of Street.
 If the team suffers a losing streak, he knows his family will no longer be welcome in Dillon.

 Season two

-Season two begins with Coach Taylor living and working in Austin as an assistant coach at fictional Texas Methodist University, while wife Tami remains in Dillon with daughter Julie and newborn baby Gracie.
+Season two begins with Coach Taylor living and working in Austin as an assistant coach at fictional Texas Methodist University, while his wife Tami remains in Dillon with daughter Julie and newborn baby Gracie.
 The Panthers' new coach, Bill McGregor, creates friction between Smash and Matt by showing blatant favoritism to Smash and alienates many members of the football community.
 Buddy engineers the firing of the new coach and persuades Taylor to return.